 Though the game shown at the beginning of the movie is between the Albany Patriots and the St. John's Shamrocks, the scoreboard displays the teams as Moose Jaw and Brandon.
 This scene was filmed at a Western Hockey League game at the Keystone Centre in Brandon, Manitoba.
 Also, the advertisements on the boards are for local businesses, including The Brandon Sun and Manitoba Telecom Services.

 Halifax's home games were filmed at the PCU Centre in Portage la Prairie, Manitoba.
 In some shots, the PCU Centre logo can be seen on the scoreboard.
-There are also scoreboard advertisements for Meyers Norris Penny, which does not have offices in Atlantic Canada.
+There are also several advertisements for Manitoba businesses with no connection to Halifax.